UloE-G/Athletes-Corner/README.md

 - Add, edit or delete products or reviews from the store using site owner only front end page.

+## Business Model

+- The aim for this business was to provide users with access to a range of sporting goods.

+- The business model for Athletes Corner is B2C (Buisness to Customer).

+-  It uses a single payment system, that is the transaction is finished after a single payment is made.

+- This buisness is an online only store.

 ## Design